Tri-Basin NRD offers a variety of natural resources education opportunities. Feel free to contact us for more information.

 The Water Jamboree is an educational fun day for fifth and sixth grade students from schools located in the Tri-Basin Natural Resources District and Lower Republican Resources District (Phelps, Gosper, Harlan, Franklin, Kearney and Furnas Counties in Nebraska) and north central Kansas (including the cities of Phillipsburg and Kensington).
 Students attending will be involved in interdisciplinary water activities relating to aquatic life, recreational uses, water quality, non-point source pollution, irrigation, historical aspects of water, plants and water, and how water quality affects wildlife.

-This event is a cooperative effort provided by the Tri-Basin NRD, Lower Republican NRD, Nebraska Extension, Post Rock Extension, the Natural Resources Conservation Service and the US Army Corps of Engineers.
-The Water Jamboree will be held on two days (a Tuesday and Wednesday) in late April, with schools attending the day of their choice.
+This event is a cooperative effort provided by the Tri-Basin NRD, Lower Republican NRD, Nebraska Extension, Post Rock Extension, the Natural Resources Conservation Service, the Bureau of Reclamation, and the US Army Corps of Engineers.
+The Water Jamboree will be held on two days (a Tuesday and Wednesday or Wednesday and Thursday) in late April, with schools attending the day of their choice.
 Activities are held both indoors and outdoors at the South Central 4-H Center and the Harlan County Reservoir.

 Click on each heading for more details.